-According to the Victorians, dahlias signified a lasting bond and commitment between two people.
+According to the Victorians, dahlias signify a lasting bond and commitment between two people.
 What better way to say "I love you" this Valentine's Day?
 Of course, each hue represents something different — white dahlias represent purity and faith, and blue and green are ideal for a fresh start or a big change.
 On the contrary, "black dahlias" (which are actually burgundy in color) represent betrayal and therefore are best to avoid on this romance-centered holiday.

-For an extra special arrangement, the Protea flower is sure to impress.
-It's incredibly unique and over 300 million years old.
-Although it will set you back a pretty penny, and won't be readily available at every flower shop, this springtime bloom is simply stunning.
-If you're in a long-distance relationship or your relationship has been through a lot, this is a great way to remind your loved one that you are thinking of them.
+For an extra special arrangement, the Protea flower is sure to impress — it's incredibly unique and over 300 million years old.
+If you're in a long-distance relationship or your relationship has been through a lot, there are few flowers as special and representative of your journey and long, loving history than the protea.
 This flower means diversity and courage, and can also symbolize change and hope.

 These sweet, citrus-smelling blooms would brighten up anyone's day.
 Freesias are in season year-round and are native to South Africa.
 Their delicate and graceful blossoms come in a variety of colors, all having different meanings.
 While red symbolizes passion, a multicolor bouquet of freesias symbolizes friendship.
 If your partner is pregnant, or a mom, pink freesias are perfect as they mean maternal love.